SECTION 4 – THE SERVE, SERVICE SEQUENCE, AND SCORING RULES

 4.B.7.
 Partner Positions.
 In doubles, with the exception of the server (see 4.A.4) there is no restriction on the position of any player, as long as all players are on their respective team’s side of the net.
 They can be positioned on or off the court.
 The correct server must serve from the correct service court, and the correct receiver must receive the serve.

 4.B.8.
-New: Before the serve occurs, any player may ask the referee for the score, correct
+Before the serve occurs, any player may ask the referee for the score, correct

 server or receiver, correct player position, and may challenge/confirm the called score.